1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

 * Run anywhere: INT8 on DPU (Vitis AI) or FP32/FP16 on GPU with a shared model interface.

-* Serve over Ethernet: FastAPI inference server on the device; Dash UI client on ground station.
+* Serve over Ethernet: FastAPI inference server on the device; Dash UI client on the ground station.

 * Visualize: live PSD/Waterfall, per-class confidence bars, and optional map overlays/GNSS.